rio-fujimiya/scripts_for_illustrationworks/README.md

 # scripts_for_illustrationworks
-Useful tools for use in digital drawing works.
+Useful tools for digital drawing works.